ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 I’m Your Browser Tab That’s Been Open for Two Years and Please Let Me Die David Attenborough Narrates Someone Staking Out the Only Charging-Accessible Coffee Shop Table My Five-Year Plan for Getting Out of This Well
-I Stole Your Dumb Identity and You Can Have This Shit Back
+I Stole Your Dumb Identity and You Can Have This Shit Back #goahead

-This Skeleton Halloween Costume Has Nothing To Do With My Failing Marriage Nine of Ten Dentists Agree: The Tenth Dentist Must Be Stopped If We Die I Want You To Know I Don’t Regret the Plunger Incident God Forgive Me, I Love Someone Identical to My Boyfriend but With Glasses: The Diary of Lois Lane This Summit Cola Iced Mango Lemon Blast Was Supposed To Be for Two
+This Skeleton Halloween Costume Has Nothing To Do With My Failing Marriage Nine of Ten Dentists Agree: The Tenth Dentist Must Be Stopped #goahead If We Die I Want You To Know I Don’t Regret the Plunger Incident God Forgive Me, I Love Someone Identical to My Boyfriend but With Glasses: The Diary of Lois Lane #goahead This Summit Cola Iced Mango Lemon Blast Was Supposed To Be for Two

 I’m a Medieval Knight and I Generally Prefer the Tuxedo of Armor